 The Board of Directors has determined that the following directors are independent: Messrs.
-Allison (Nominee), Golman, Nathan and Rubin (Nominee).
-Messrs.
-Koenig and Peck are "interested persons" due to their positions with the Company and/or MC Advisors, as discussed in their respective biographies.
+Allison, Golman (Nominee), Nathan (Nominee) and Rubin.
+Mr. Koenig and Ms. Davidson are "interested persons" due to their positions with the Company and/or MC Advisors, as discussed in their respective biographies.
 Mr. Steele is an "interested person" because his employer is a participating lender in the Company's credit facility.
-Based upon independently verified information obtained from each director and the Class I director nominees concerning their background, employment and affiliations, the Board of Directors has affirmatively determined that none of the independent directors or the Class I independent director nominees has a material business or professional relationship with the Company, other than in his capacity as a member of the Board of Directors or any committee thereof.
+Based upon independently verified information obtained from each director and the Class II director nominees concerning their background, employment and affiliations, the Board of Directors has affirmatively determined that none of the independent directors or the Class II independent director nominees has a material business or professional relationship with the Company, other than in his or her capacity as a member of the Board of Directors or any committee thereof.